-Keyword research is one tool that shows us an interpretation of human behaviour on the internet, but there is a much better one.
+Keyword research is one tool that shows us an interpretation of human behavior on the internet, but there is a much better one.

 The best tool to learn about other human beings is YOU.

-The more direct contact and communication with other people you have, and the more personal experience of their behaviours given certain conditions, the closer you will be to understanding what drives them.
+The more direct contact and communication with other people you have, and the more personal experience of their behaviors given certain conditions, the closer you will be to understanding what drives them.

-This is why I never needed keyword research when I started my businesses.
+This is why I never needed keyword research when I started my business.

 I was a passionate Magic card game player.
 I knew what motivated me.
 I spent many a weekend surrounded by other Magic players and I immersed myself in the online community of Magic players as it grew.